VRamazing/Blog/_posts/2018-1-8-December-Report-2018.md

 8. Took $20180 challenge this year and became completely open about it.
 9. Started exercising a bit more.
 10. Contributed on almost all current games on gamkedo

+Trying to make 2018 the best year of my life and I am optimistic it will be. :)